PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 Removew the ODE results
 ![image-center](../assets/images/chemotaxis_tutorial4.png){: .align-center}
-<figcaption>Concentration plot for ligand-receptor dynamics with ODE simulation.
-The concentrations reach a steady state at the end of the simulation. </figcaption>
+Concentration plot for ligand-receptor dynamics with ODE simulation.
+The concentrations reach a steady state at the end of the simulation.
+{: style="font-size: medium;"}